bestbudapp/frontend/README.md

 # Description

-A web that educates new medical cannabis consumers and allows them to find the right strain as a means to battle medical conditions and ailments.
+A web that educates new medical cannabis consumers and allows them to find the right strain of cannabis as a means to battle medical conditions and ailments.

 # Tech Stack